Quantum homomorphic encryption for circuits of low $T$-gate complexity: Introduction

-Quantum cryptography is the study of cryptography in light of quantum information.
+\iftoggle{crypto}{}{ Quantum cryptography is the study of cryptography in light of quantum information.
 One branch of quantum cryptography revisits \emph{classical} primitives in the light of quantum information, establishing either no-go results (\emph{e.g.}~\cite{Lo-Chau, Mayers}), or qualitative improvements achieved with quantum information (\emph{e.g.}~\cite{BB84}).
 Another branch of quantum cryptography seeks to establish \emph{quantum} cryptographic functionality, for instance in multiparty quantum computation~\cite{QMPC} or quantum message authentication~\cite{BCGST02}.
-The study of quantum cryptography is notorious for its subtleties and challenges, ranging from dealing with ``purification attacks''~\cite{Lo-Chau, Mayers} to dealing with situations that are unique to the quantum world (such as ``quantum rewinding''~\cite{W06, U12}).
+The study of quantum cryptography is notorious for its subtleties and challenges, ranging from dealing with ``purification attacks''~\cite{Lo-Chau, Mayers} to dealing with situations that are unique to the quantum world (such as ``quantum rewinding''~\cite{W06, U12}).}

-A number of works have studied the cryptographic implications of the delegation of quantum computations, including: Childs~\cite{Chi05}; Broadbent, Fitzsimons and Kashefi~\cite{BFK09}; Aharonov, Ben-Or and Eban~\cite{ABE10}; Vedran, Fitzsimons, Portmann and Renner~\cite{DFPR13}; Broadbent, Gutoski and Stebila~\cite{BGS12}; and Fisher~\emph{et al.}~\cite{QCED}.
-None of these works, however directly address the question of quantum homomorphic encryption, since they are interactive schemes, and the work of the client is proportional to the size of the circuit being evaluated (and thus, they do not satisfy the \emph{compactness} requirement of fully homomorphic encryption, even if we allow for interaction).
-Non-interactive approaches are given by Arrighi and Salvail~\cite{AS06}, Rohde, Fitzsimons and Gilchrist~\cite{RFJG12} and Tan, Kettlewell, Ouyang, Chen and Fitzsimons~\cite{TKOCF14}.
-However, \cite{AS06} and~\cite{RFJG12} are applicable to very restricted function families.
-Furthermore, in the case of~\cite{AS06}, security is given only in terms of cheat sensitivity, while both~\cite{RFJG12} and~\cite{TKOCF14} only bound the leakage of their encoding schemes and thus do not provide security according to standard cryptographic definitions.
+A number of works have studied \iftoggle{crypto}{}{the cryptographic implications of }the secure delegation of quantum computation\iftoggle{crypto}{ \cite{Chi05,BFK09,ABE10,DFPR13,BGS12,QCED,B15}}{, including: Childs~\cite{Chi05}; Broadbent, Fitzsimons and Kashefi~\cite{BFK09}; Aharonov, Ben-Or and Eban~\cite{ABE10}; Vedran, Fitzsimons, Portmann and Renner~\cite{DFPR13}; Broadbent, Gutoski and Stebila~\cite{BGS12}; Fisher~\emph{et al.}~\cite{QCED}; and Broadbent~\cite{B15}}.
+None \iftoggle{crypto}{}{of these works, however }directly address the question of quantum homomorphic encryption, since they are interactive schemes, and the work of the client is proportional to the size of the circuit being evaluated (and thus, they do not satisfy the \emph{compactness} requirement of \iftoggle{crypto}{FHE}{fully homomorphic encryption}, even if we allow interaction).
+Non-interactive approaches are given by\iftoggle{crypto}{}{ Arrighi and Salvail}~\cite{AS06},\iftoggle{crypto}{}{ Rohde, Fitzsimons and Gilchrist}~\cite{RFJG12} and\iftoggle{crypto}{}{ Tan, Kettlewell, Ouyang, Chen and Fitzsimons}~\cite{TKOCF14}.
+However, {none of these approaches are applicable to universal circuit families.} Furthermore, in the case of~\cite{AS06}, security is given only in terms of cheat sensitivity, while both~\cite{RFJG12} and~\cite{TKOCF14} only bound the leakage of their encoding schemes.